Owzok/Owzok/README.md

 <div align="center">

 ### 💻 About Me
-Data Scientist in Lima, Peru.
-Currently working with Python, C++, Vue & AWS.
+Studying Data Scientist in Lima, Peru.
+Currently working with Python in computer vision and image processing .

 ### 📨 Reach Out